Where To Do Date Night When You’re MarriedHire a sitter, put on a clean pair of pants, and book a table at one of these 19 great date-night spots.

 There was a time when dates were a big deal.
 You had to pick the right outfit, part your hair in the correct way, come up with witty conversation topics, and generally make a lot of effort.
-Once you get married, you might think those days are in the past, and that you’re destined to many years of eating delivery on the couch while wearing stretchy pants and watching HGTV.
+Once you get married, you might think those days are in the past, and that you’re destined for many years of eating delivery on the couch while wearing stretchy pants and watching HGTV.

 But in reality, date nights when you’re married are great.
 You’re not trying to offer a thoughtful take on cryptocurrency or prove that you’re someone who always wears matching socks.
 You just get to eat a nice dinner with a person who also thinks Bitcoin is a scam and doesn’t need to talk about it again.
 You can even wear your stretchy pants to dinner if you want to.
 It’s yet another perk of married life.

 No one suggests a 5pm dinner for a second date.
 But now that you’re married, you can have all the geriatric dinners you want.
 Which is good, because 5pm also happens to be the best time to get a table at Petit Trois.
 You won’t have to wait around in a strip mall parking lot, you’ll get a spot at the bar rather than one of the awkward wall-facing seats, and you won’t have to worry about elbowing your neighbor’s steak tartare by accident.
-Plus, even if you’re having dinner while the sun’s still up, at least you’re doing it in a place that feels like a Parisian bistro, and eating incredible French classics.
+Plus, even if you’re having dinner while the sun’s still up, at least you’re doing it in a place that feels like a Parisian bistro, while eating incredible French classics.

 You have to break the news that your Italian vacation is going to have to be pushed back because of work.
 For the third time.
 Good thing Cafe Birdie is home to some extremely comforting food.
 Start at Good Housekeeping (the bar in the backyard) for a couple of drinks, and then head inside to the dining room for pastas that will remind him that he doesn’t need to go to Italy for great ragu, and excellent salads that you could only get in California.
 We’d forgive you.

 In a town full of romantic Italian restaurants, Barrique is the most romantic Italian restaurant of them all.
 It’s in a two-story yellow bungalow house on Main St. in Venice, and has all the makings of an ideal date venue - a side balcony with only enough room for a couple of tables for two, many Italian-accented waiters, and some seriously great food.
-This is your spot for anniversaries, birthday dinners, or “we don’t need an excuse, we just want to go somewhere fancy” dinners.
+This is your spot for anniversaries, birthday dinners, or “We don’t need an excuse, we just want to go somewhere fancy” dinners.

-Your interfering and “spiritual” sister gave you a relationship self-help book called Bring Back The Magic.
+Your “spiritual” sister-in-law gave you two a relationship self-help book called Bring Back The Magic.
 We’re not sure The Magic Castle is really what she had in mind, but that’s how you’re going to interpret her advice.
 You’ll need to find a magician to put you on the list to get in here, but a trip to this actual castle in the Hollywood Hills is worth the hassle.
 There are secret passageways, magic shows happening behind every door, and a surprisingly not-entirely-terrible restaurant.

 Sometimes you just need to not be in the house.
 But also, you don’t want to have to think about where to go or what to eat.
 Chez Tex is sort of a wine bar, sort of a neighborhood hangout, and feels like an extension of your dining room where people bring you glasses of pinot.
 It’s a fun place to sit at the bar, chat with the owners over some paella and a nice piece of fish, and realize you went on a date without actually intending to.

 Shibumi might not immediately strike you as a great place for a date.
-It’s on a very non-descript strip in downtown LA, and the restaurant itself feels a little stark when you walk in.
+It’s on a very nondescript strip in Downtown LA, and the restaurant itself feels a little stark when you walk in.
 But get bar seats, let the server pick a sake for you, and then order a bunch of the familiar-but-different Japanese dishes to share.
 You’ll instantly feel like you’re in on a secret the rest of the city doesn’t know about.

 You met in college, and proceeded to spend almost all your time at your local bar, eating burgers and drinking beer.
 And while married life isn’t exactly that, you always have Hinano when you need a reminder of how it all began.
 This Venice dive bar has sawdust on the floor, pool tables in the back, and burgers grilled behind the bar.
 They’ll probably start playing Aerosmith, too, if you ask.